Simone's New Start ~Chapter 15 ~Ghosts, Goblins and

 “Probably not.”
 Kay replied.

 “So, show me your costume.”
-Kay said excited moving over to Simone’s side of the room.
+Kay said excited moving over to Simone’s

 “Okay, hey where’s yours?”
 Simone asks looking around.